 The available Surface Book 2 15-inch models are: Intel Core i7, 16GB memory, 512GB storage, dedicated Nvidia graphics for £2,749 or $2,899, or with 1TB of storage for £3,149 or $3,299.
 Wowee.
 Coincidentally, there’s also a 256GB version of the 15-inch for $2,499 in the US.

-If you’re considering the Surface Precision Mouse, it’s a great option but it is expensive at £99/$99 and other mice – like Logitech’s Master 2S – are similarly priced and offer just as much (see our guide to the best mouse of 2018 for more information).
+If you’re considering the Surface Precision Mouse, it’s a great option but it is expensive at £99/$99 and other mice – like Logitech’s Master 2S – are similarly priced and offer just as much (see our guide to the best mouse (opens in new tab) for more information).
 Microsoft’s mouse does offer Bluetooth and wired connections for ultimate flexibility.

 Surface Book 2 display and Surface Pen

-The 3,000 x 2,000 267ppi screen looks super thanks to a 1600:1 contrast ratio that makes colours really pop.
+The 3,000 x 2,000 267ppi PixelSense screen looks super thanks to a 1600:1 contrast ratio that makes colours really pop.
 The 3:2 aspect ratio won’t be to everyone’s liking, but it does mean you can comfortably work on side-by-side documents, which you don’t get with the 16:9 screens on many ultraportables.

-Thankfully, using Surface Pen is a joy (it’s great using the features of Windows Ink to mark up documents) and we prefer the design of it to the Apple Pencil, which is too glossy and slippy for our liking.
+Using Surface Pen is a joy (it’s great using the features of Windows Ink to mark up documents) and we prefer the design of it to the Apple Pencil, which is too glossy and slippy for our liking.
 Those used to drawing with a Wacom tablet will find no issue in adapting.

 Surface Book 2 performance and power